andermoran/AngularAdvice/README.md

 - The main component is `app`.
 Thinks of this like the mother of all components.
 Without this component, the app would have no functionality.
 Although the `app` component is **not** analogous to the `main` function in C or Java, imagine a program without a `main`.
 It has no functionality.
 That's how your Angular project would be with the `app` component.
 - Components are usually made up of 3 files with an additional file used for testing
 	1. `mycomponentname.component.ts`
 		- This file controls the logic of the component.
-This is where your `TypeScript` code goes
+This is where your `TypeScript` code goes which controls what your component does.
+	2. `mycomponentname.component.html`
+		- This file controls how your component is structured on the page
+	3. `mycomponentname.component.css`
+		- This file controls how your component is styled on the page
+- 	3. `mycomponentname.component.css`
+		- This file controls how your component is styled on the page

 ## Data Binding
  ### String Interpolation